-As of now, it is currently live in Washington, D.C. and Baltimore and will be live in additional cities like Dallas, Chicago, Philadelphia, Boston and Los Angeles.
+As of now, it is currently live in Washington, D.C., and Baltimore and will be live in additional cities like Dallas, Chicago, Philadelphia, Boston, and Los Angeles.

-The next big plan of Amazon Care
+The next big plan for Amazon Care

 Since the pandemic, Amazon has been working to build its own in-house COVID-19 testing capacity exclusively for its employees.